enzet/map-machine/README.md

 ### Shape combination ###

-One of the key features of Map Machine is constructing icons from the several shapes.
+One of the key features of Map Machine is constructing icons from several shapes.

 #### Masts ####